yuawano/fetal_health_classification/README.md

 ## Project target and data source
 ### Target
+Cardiotocograph(CTG) is the most widely used techniques in developed countries to monitor fetal heart rate and uterine contractions.
+The information of the CTG helps medical practitioners to evaluate the fetal's wellbeing (healthy or pathological) prevent child and maternal mortality.
+In this project, the target is to:
-By using Cardiotocography (CTG) data of fetal heart and uterine contractions, detect fetal health by **creating classification model** and by **data visualization techniques**.
+1. detect fetal health by **creating classification model**
+2. detect fetal health in group 'Suspect' or 'Pathological' by **data visualization techniques**.

 Ultimately apply these results and techniques in the developing world with high stillbirth and neonatal death to help medical practitioners to take immediate actions to prevent fetal death and maternal death and acheive the target of SDGs by 2030.